wso2/docs-choreo-dev/en/docs/api-management/api-policies.md

         visibility = "private"
      ```

- 3. Package and publish your policy to Ballerina central.
+ 3. Package and publish your policy to Ballerina Central.

 #### Best practices